Eligibility, criteria and continuity

 A selection committee established by the CAP Division of Theoretical Physics and the CRM has the mandate to choose the laureate of this prize on the basis of outstanding contributions to the advancement of the field.
 The main selection criterion is excellence in research.

 The candidate’s research should have been carried primarily in Canada or in affiliation with a Canadian university or industry.
-Nominations are valid for three (3) years.
+Nominations are valid for three (3) nomination cycles.

-Nominations must be submitted by February 28, by at least one sponsor and should include the following:
+Nominations must be submitted by January 15 of the current year, by at least one sponsor and should include the following:

-- The completed online nomination form available on the web site, and a supporting letter from the nominator.
+- The completed online nomination form available on CAP’s web site, and a supporting letter from the nominator.

 - Three letters from referees with recognized expertise in the candidate’s field.
 Letters should particularly address the quality, originality, and significance of the candidate’s work, as shown by citations and other such evidence of impact.

-- A citation of 300 words or less suitable for public dissemination if the nominee is selected as the medal recipient (submitted in plain text format, cut and pasted into the online nomination form).
+- A citation of 300 words or less, suitable for publication if the nominee is selected as the medal recipient, starting with a paragraph of 25-50 words explaining the reason why the candidate was selected which can be used in the CAP’s announcement of winners.
+Note: The citation must be submitted in plain text format using cut and paste into the online nomination form.

 There will be at most one prize each year, to be awarded at the annual congress of the Canadian Association of Physicists.
 The laureate will be invited to give a lecture at the CAP annual congress.
 A commemorative medal and $3,000 will be given to the laureate at the CAP Congress.